doi-foundation/doi-website/content/the-foundation/board-and-governance.md

 ### Publications Office of the European Union {#OP}

-{{< figure src="/images/board/carol.jpeg" title="Carol Riccalton" height="100px" >}}
+{{< figure src="/images/board/roberto.png" title="Roberto Pappalardo" height="100px" >}}

-Carol is Head Of Unit for the group responsible for a suite of library and preservation services, including the European Commission (EC) Library, management of identifiers (ISBN, ISSN, DOI), metadata, digitisation and preservation (digital and physical) of EU publications.
+Roberto has been working for EU institutions for more than 30 years.
+Currently, he is Head of unit “Data Operations and Enrichment Services”, ensuring the appropriate quality of metadata for EU publications so that they are findable by their intended audience and can provide a sound basis for AI-based solutions.
+Roberto supervises the team in charge of keeping the DOI Registration Agency operational.

+{{% social-link title="LinkedIn" url="http://www.linkedin.com/in/roberto-pappalardo-84ab2827" icon="linkedin" %}}

 {{% /column %}}